Lukas Ritson on Play Spaces, Wonderment and Sustainability

 Lukas Ritson is an educator, designer and international speaker, including TEDx.
 Lukas’ work has touched the lives of hundreds of thousands of children across Australia and overseas.

-In addition to advocating for play within education and supporting an award-winning innovative design team in the early childhood sector, Lukas co-founded the company Wearthy with his wife Vanessa.
+In addition to advocating for play within education and supporting an award-winning innovative design team in the Early Childhood sector, Lukas co-founded the company Wearthy with his wife Vanessa.
 Wearthy has influenced conversations on the needs of school children and continues to make an imprint on community engagement.

 Lukas’s background as an Early Childhood Educator and community gardener is evident as he discusses how play, designing play spaces and environmental sustainability comes together.